VoidDeficit/WebControlPC/README.md

 The WebSocket interface is hosted on port 81 and broadcasts the power state of your PC to all connected clients.

 Credits
-This project was created by [Your Name] and is licensed under the MIT License.
+This project was created by VoidDeficit and is licensed under the MIT License.